XavierGeerinck/TodoListFluxReactHapi/Article1-BasicComponentStructure.md

 This post is part of a three part series that I am writing about how you can create a well designed and structured React.JS application.
 In part 1 we will delve into the basics of React.JS and how we can convert your application idea into a working React.JS component.
 After that we will create a small piece of backend code in Hapi that will interact with a easy to use disk adapter for simplicity (part 2) and last but not least we will then create the interaction between our component and API by using the flux architecture.
 So let's get started.

 ## 2. How components work
 The vision of React is to enable us to re-use code quickly by splitting it up in components.
 Components are small pieces of code that are bundled in one little package.
-These componens then have a state that contains the information about that specific component.
+These components then have a state that contains the information about that specific component.
 Think for example of an input box, it's state would be the value that you put in it it's properties would be the name, placeholder, type, ...

 Every component is then able to perform actions (onClick, onChange, ...) which we can define through properties.
 I try to keep the idea of letting the components define actions through properties and my pages through stores.
 That way we got a state for a page but make sure that we can re-use the components.